alimohebbi/test-reuse-study/test_reuse_evaluator/semantic_matching_server/README.md

+# Semantic Matching Server

-This artifact provides the semantic matcher for test generator.
+This artifact provides the semantic matcher functionality for the test generators.
-The semantic matching server answers queries that ATM and CraftDroid test generator sends.
+The semantic matching server answers queries that ATM and CraftDroid test generator send.

-**Input:** A query send by a test generator.
+**Input:** http request containing a semantic matching query send by a test generator

-**Output:** Ordered descriptors and their similarity scores.
+**Output:** http response containing ordered descriptors and their similarity scores

 ### Run
 1. Specify path to the word embedding models in `config.yml`